 Critical Infrastructure Protection (CIP) is not only required under the North American Electric Reliability Corporation (NERC) compliance standards, but it is also subject to enforcement if not followed.

 What is NERC CIP-010-2 and Why Is It Important?

 CIP-010-2 focuses specifically on cybersecurity, and more specifically on configuration change management and vulnerability assessments.
-As stated by NERC, Standard CIP-010 exists as part of a suite of CIP Standards related to cybersecurity, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational and procedural controls to mitigate risk to BES Cyber Systems.
+As stated by NERC, Standard CIP-010 exists as part of a suite of CIP Standards related to cybersecurity, which requires the initial identification and categorization of BES Cyber Systems and requires a minimum level of organizational, operational and procedural controls to mitigate risk to BES Cyber Systems.

 How Can FIM Help?

 In a basic sense, File Integrity Monitoring is an IT security technology used to detect changes in an organization’s IT environment by making comparisons against a known state.
 In 2015, we asked the question, How are you detecting dangerous changes and malware injections?
 Our question for 2017 is more of the same.

 Many companies find FIM to be extremely useful for ensuring the security of data and systems.
 With the ability to quickly detect changes, an organization can rapidly respond to threats that could take down critical IT systems or lead to a data breach.
 Many traditional IT security tools are not able to offer enough protection as APTs and zero-day malware has become the norm.
 Matt Hamblen's recent article regarding enterprise attacks appears to put the current state of enterprise cyberattacks into perspective.